Silentmussle913/zeqa-terminal/README.md

    Command: node find <PlayerName>
    Description: Searches across all Zeqa regions and lobbies to check if the specified player is online.
    Example: node find Silentmussle913

-6. Search DuckDuckGo:
-   Command: node google.js <search query>
-   Description: Performs a search on DuckDuckGo and returns the abstract or related topics.
-   Example: node google.js "What is Node.js?"

-7. Get AI Response:
-   Command: node ai <query>
-   Description: Sends a query to the AI model and retrieves the response.
-   Example: node ai "Tell me a joke."